 Another must-read is Alcyee J. Lane’s 1994 article, Black Bodies/Gay Bodies: The Politics of Race in the Gay/Military Battle, which was published in Callaloo, a journal of African diaspora arts and letters.

 Perry Watkins died of complications from AIDS on March 17, 1996.
 His New York Times obituary can be found here.

 The Washington Blade wrote in 2016 about the U.S. Senate confirmation of the first openly gay Army secretary, Eric Fanning.
-(Hard to imagine that such a thing would happen now given the Trump administration’s hostility to LGBT people of every stripe.)

 For a thorough history of gay and lesbian people in the U.S. military, we recommend Randy Shilts’ 1993 book Conduct Unbecoming: Gays & Lesbians in the U.S. Military.

-I’m Eric Marcus and this is Making Gay History!
+Eric Marcus Narration: I’m Eric Marcus and this is Making Gay History!

 Young Perry was one of nearly 300,000 people drafted that year.
 But as an out gay man he had every reason to believe that after a quick trip to the Army’s induction center in Tacoma, Washington, he’d be back in Europe and dancing again.
 But that’s not what happened.

 During the 15 years Perry served in the Army, he became an unlikely warrior in a battle against the military’s anti-gay policies.
 He was thrown out in the end because he’d been honest from the very start about who he was.
 But with a stellar record of service, he wasn’t about to walk away quietly.